English ▼

 Description

-The OBJ file format originally created by Wavefront Technologies and later adopted by many other 3D software vendors is a simple text-based file format for describing 3D model/geometry.
-This data can include Vertices, Faces, Normals, Texture Coordinates and references to external Texture files.
+The OBJ file format, originally created by Wavefront Technologies and later adopted by many other 3D software vendors, is a simple text-based file format for describing 3D models/geometry.
+This data can include vertices, faces, normals, texture coordinates, and references to external texture files.

-As the format is text-based it is relatively straight-forward to parse by 3D modelling applications.
-A downside of the text-based format is the files can be rather large compared to similar binary formats such as STL and compressed files such as 3MF.
+As the format is text-based, it is relatively straightforward to parse in 3D modeling applications.
+A downside of the text-based format is that the files can be rather large compared to similar binary formats such as STL and compressed files such as 3MF.

 OBJ Notes